 Rohan Taori

-Rohan will use the $100,000 fellowship grant to build flexible, accessible, and interactive foundational video and text-based AI models
+Rohan is using the $100,000 fellowship grant to build flexible, accessible, and interactive foundational video and text-based AI models.

 Rohan is a machine learning engineer who grew up in the Bay Area (he is also an avid Warriors fan!)